Universal-Prototype Enhancing for Few-Shot Object Detection: Experiments

 \subsection{Performance Analysis of Few-Shot Detection}

 We compare ${FSOD}^{up}$ with two baseline methods, i.e., TFA \cite{wang2020frustratingly} and MPSR \cite{wu2020multi}.
 These two approaches all use the two-stage fine-tuning method to solve FSOD.

 \textbf{Results on PASCAL VOC.} Table \ref{table1} shows the results of PASCAL VOC.
 As the number of novel categories decreases, the performance degrades significantly.
 This indicates that addressing the few-shot problem is crucial to improve the generalization of detectors.
 We can see that the proposed ${FSOD}^{up}$ method consistently outperforms the two baseline methods.
-Particularly, for the 1-shot case of Novel Set 2, 2-shot case of Novel Set 1, and 10-shot case of Novel Set 3, our method is 6.8\%, 6.6\%, and 4.3\% higher than MPSR, respectively.
-This shows that employing universal-prototype augmentation is helpful for learning invariant object characteristics and thus improves performance.
+This shows that employing universal-prototype enhancement is helpful for learning invariant object characteristics and thus improves performance.
 Meanwhile, this also indicates that focusing on invariance plays a key role in solving FSOD.

 In Fig. \ref{fig51}, we show the detection results of MPSR \cite{wu2020multi} and our method. `bird' and `bus' belong to the novel categories.
 We can see that our method can successfully detect objects existing in images.
-Particularly, for these three images, the detection results of MPSR are not accurate, e.g., two bounding-boxes existing in the bird image.
-This further shows that the proposed universal-prototype augmentation is helpful for capturing invariant object characteristics, which improves the accuracy of detection.
+This further shows that the proposed universal-prototype enhancement is helpful for capturing invariant object characteristics, which improves the accuracy of detection.

 \textbf{Results on MS COCO.} Table \ref{table2} shows the few-shot detection performance on MS COCO dataset.
 Compared with two baseline methods, i.e., TFA \cite{wang2020frustratingly} and MPSR \cite{wu2020multi}, our method consistently outperforms their performance.
-Particularly, for the 10-shot and 30-shot case, our method is 1.5\% and 1.8\% higher than MPSR, respectively.
-This further demonstrates the effectiveness of the proposed universal-prototype augmentation.
+This further demonstrates the effectiveness of the proposed universal-prototype enhancement.
 Besides, FSOD-VE \cite{xiao2020few} is a recently proposed meta-learning based method, which combines FSOD with a few-shot viewpoint estimation and follows Meta R-CNN \cite{yan2019meta} to optimize detectors.
 Though FSOD-VE's performance of the 10-shot case is higher than our method, our method outperforms FSOD-VE on the small objects.
 Meanwhile, compared with FSOD-VE, the training of our method is much easier.
 And we do not use the viewpoint information.
-These results further demonstrate that exploiting universal-prototype augmentation is helpful for improving detectors' generalization.
+These results further demonstrate that exploiting universal-prototype enhancement is helpful for improving detectors' generalization.